HarwinBorger/CSS-Patterns/README.md

 ### How to extend features / modules which are already made

 ## Working with multiple people / teams on the same CSS / SASS codebase
+Most of the time it is hard to understand choices made by other developers.
+Instead of rewriting the code, the time it takes to understand the code should be brought back to a minimum.
+Theirfor you should write your code in a similar way.

 ### How to write sharable code which is understood by other developers
 ### Different ways of thinking and problem solving
 ### Not knowing where to search for files / classes
 ### The lack of strict naming conventions
-Most of the time it is hard to understand choices made by other developers.
-Theirfor you should write your code in a similar way.

 - Classname should match the filename.
 This way you can always find back the correspondending file.
 - When writing OOCSS classes use classnames correspondending to it's vanilla working.
 Such `position-absolute` or `display-sticky`.